Shalvah – Addiction Treatment Without Compromising Jewish Values

 While utilizing all of the established College Recovery treatment options, clients are treated by Jeffrey A. Berman, M.D., an Orthodox Jewish psychiatrist, with over 25 years’ experience treating addictions and mental health disorders.
 Dr. Berman is a Distinguished Fellow of the American Society of Addiction Medicine (ASAM).
 He also serves as Executive Medical Director of Discovery Institute for Addictive Disorders in Marlboro, NJ, and Clinical Assistant Professor of Psychiatry at Rutgers Robert Wood Johnson Medical School.
 Dr. Berman is a Diplomate of the American Board of Psychiatry and Neurology (ABPN) in Adult, Addiction and Consultation Psychiatry.
 He founded and co-facilitates Strength to Strength,” a professionally facilitated support group for parents of young adults with substance use and mental health disorders at JCC on the Palisades.
 Dr. Berman is an integral part of the Shalvah treatment team.

 Thanks to Shalvah, Jewish addicts are receiving treatment without compromising Jewish values and halachot.
-Rabbi Goodman was sent to New Brunswick by the Lubavitcher Rebbe in 1988 as the campus Rabbi for Rutgers University, and plays a pivotal role in the Shalvah program.
+Rabbi Baruch Goodman was sent to New Brunswick by the Lubavitcher Rebbe in 1988 as the campus Rabbi for Rutgers University, and plays a pivotal role in the Shalvah program.
 He is passionate and relentless in helping Jewish souls in the pursuit of spiritual healing.
-The Chabad House of Rutgers University, the largest of any university in the United States, is located one block from the Shalvah residence.
-Breakfast, lunch and dinner, including Shabbat and Chagim are provided by Rabbi Goodman.
-The Chabad kitchen meets all levels of kashrut, including Chassidishe Shechita, Cholov Yisroel, and Pas Yisroel.
+A fully kosher cafeteria and Shul are located one block from the Shalvah residence.
+Breakfast, lunch and dinner, including all Shabbat and Yom Tov/Chagim meals are provided, with a kosher cafeteria which meets all levels of kashrut, including Chassidishe Shechita, Cholov Yisroel, and Pas Yisroel, exclusively.
 Rabbi Goodman has made certain that each client’s residence is equipped to handle all needs of Orthodox Jewish living, including a kosher kitchen, mezuzahs, and Shabbat timers for any electronic devices.
-Clients join Chabad for weekday and Shabbat minyanim.
-Each individual’s spiritual path is his own, and clients only partake in what they feel comfortable with; however, Rabbi Goodman assures that every mitzvah, from eating in a Succah to having two seders on Pesach, will be made possible to fulfill if desired.
-In addition, Rabbi Goodman will give regular classes on topics such as spiritual healing and how to be a Jew in recovery as well as standard shiurim on parsha and faith.
+Clients join Rabbi Goodman for weekday and Shabbat/Yom Tov minyanim.
+Each individual’s spiritual path is his or her own, and clients only partake in what they feel comfortable with; however, Rabbi Goodman assures that every mitzvah, from eating in a Succah to having two Seders on Pesach, will be made possible to fulfill if desired.
+In addition, Rabbi Goodman gives regular classes on topics such as spiritual healing and how to be a Jew in recovery as well as standard shiurim on Parsha HaShavuah and faith.
 He is always available for individual sessions as well.

 Addiction is an unfortunate truth that we must contend with and treat.
 The Orthodox Jewish track will facilitate recovery in an environment that is familiar, relevant, and meaningful to its observant patients and their families.
 We provide not only a system of recovery, but a system of support that extends to family and community and aims to heal each individual person, each individual soul and each individual Jew.
 For further information please contact Shmuel Bieler at 201-330-4030 or ShmuelB@SobaNewJersey.com.